EBOOZ/TeamsStatus/README.md

 `sensor.teams_status` displays that availability status of your Teams client based on the icon overlay in the taskbar on Windows. `sensor.teams_activity` shows if you are in a call or not.

-# Important
+> [!IMPORTANT]
-This solution is created to work with Home Assistant.
+> This solution is created to work with Home Assistant.
 It will work with any home automation platform that provides an API, but you probably need to change the PowerShell code.

 # Requirements
 * Create the two Teams sensors in the Home Assistant configuration.yaml file